ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ### Nesting tables

-CKEditor 5 allows nesting tables inside other table cells.
+CKEditor 5 allows nesting tables inside other table's cells.
 This may be used for creating advanced charts or layouts based on tables.
-The nested table can be configured and formatted just like a regular one.
+The nested table can formatted just like a regular one.

 Test this feature by adding a table in the section that was left blank at the bottom of the main table.
-To nest a table in another table's cell, simply click in the selected cell and use the **"Insert table"** button in the toolbar to insert a new, nested table into an existing one.
+To nest a table, simply click in the selected cell and use the **"Insert table"** button in the toolbar to insert a new, nested table into an existing one.

 {@snippet features/table-nesting}

 <info-box>
-	If for some reason you want to disallow nesting tables in your editor, see the {@link features/table#disallowing-nesting-tables corresponding section} to learn how to disable this functionality.
+	If for some reason you want to disallow nesting tables in your editor, see the {@link features/table#disallowing-nesting-tables disabling nesting tables} section to learn how to disable this functionality.
 </info-box>

 ## Table selection